A SUMMARY OF THE “TABERNACLES” EXPERIENCE

 I wish to make clear that the “Tabernacles” experience comes after the baptism with the Spirit.
 It is a real intervention of God, as is true of the born-again experience and the baptism with the Spirit.

-Christian faith is not in understanding and believing the facts about the Lord Jesus Christ.
-It is in our grasp upon the Lord until our every thought, word, and deed is an integral part of Him.
+Christian faith does not consist of understanding and believing the facts about the Lord Jesus Christ.
+Rather, it is in our grasp upon the Lord until our every thought, word, and deed is an integral part of Him.

 To continually eat the flesh of Christ and drink His blood, which we do by living in strict obedience to the Lord Jesus, is not religion.
 It is eternal life.